13114246155g-ops/1_try/README.md

 ## Intro

-my first time use github and advanced ai tools, here is my first work in Github, hope you guys will not like it "q_q"
+Hello, maybe no one would notice me but this is my first time use github and advanced ai tools in 2026/7/9;
+Here is my first work in Github, hope you guys will not like it "q_q"

 ## Code